makgabri/Flappy-B58ird/README.md

 **Alexander Ursu, Ahmed Sirajuddin, Gabrian Mak, Kelson Xie**

+Final group project for CSCB58: Computer Organization at UofT.
 Flappy Bird on an FPGA with Verilog.
-Final Project for CSCB58.